yvettep321/bitcoinabuse.com/terms.md

 If you believe information on BitcoinAbuse is in violation of a copyright you hold, please contact us directly.
 Any confirmed infringing material will be removed as soon as possible.

+# Payment Terms

+## Refund Policy

+If you are unsatisfied with a paid product, please contact us as soon as possible.
+We will work with you to resolve any issues.
+If we are unable to resolve the problem we will issue a full refund.

+## Delivery Policy

+Digital products are delivered via email and are typically sent 10-15 minutes after purchase unless otherwise noted.

 # Privacy Policy

 In this policy, we'll spell out what information our site collects, and how it is used.
 Please note that this policy may change at any time without notice.